 For even more cozy recipes, be sure to subscribe to my newsletter.Happy eating!
 Love, Karishma

-- Fine mesh sieve, for straining the stock
+- Fine mesh sieve or strainer, for straining the stock

 - 1 tablespoon extra-virgin olive oil